 Figure~\ref{fig:agreement-design} illustrates the evaluation setup, comparing human agreement ($Ann_A$) with LLM-based agreement ($LLM_A$).
 For each LLM included in this study, we conducted three annotation runs, deriving an agreement annotation using the same criteria applied to human agreement (see Section~\ref{sec:iterative-human-annotation}).
 We then computed the agreement among individual LLMs (GPT-4o, Mistral Large 2, Gemini 2.0 Flash) to obtain the overall LLM agreement ($LLM_A$), which we compared against human agreement ($Ann_A$).
 Since the lowest temperature setting (0) yielded the best results, we limit the reported results to this setting.

 Figure~\ref{fig:agreement-heatmap} reports the inter-rater pairwise Cohen's Kappa agreement between all annotators, including five humans\footnote{Secondary annotators $Ann_4$ and $Ann_5$ never participated in the same iteration of the final dataset annotation ($iteration_3$ to $iteration_{14}$).} ($Ann_i$) and LLMs ($GPT_A$, $Mistral_A$, $Gemini_A$).
 It also includes agreement between each annotator and the overall human ($Ann_A$) and LLM-based ($LLM_A$) agreements.
 Agreement between different runs from the same LLM is excluded from this analysis, as they exhibited near-perfect consistency (pairwise Cohen's Kappa agreement was always $\geq0.87$).
-On average, humans show similar agreement among themselves ($0.69$) as LLMs ($0.68$).
+On average, pairs of humans show an agreement ($0.69$) that is similar to the agreement shown by pairs of LLMs ($0.68$).
 However, LLM annotations ($GPT_A$, $Mistral_A$, $Gemini_A$) exhibit moderate agreement with human annotations ($0.56-0.62$), indicating some deviation from human judgment.